The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Basepoint-free, Contraction, Rationality, and Cone theorems

 \subsection{Contraction theorem}

 Next, we consider the Contraction theorem.
 Showing uniqueness of contraction morphisms is more involved than in the variety case because we also need to consider integral one-dimensional closed subschemes of non-closed fibers of $\pi$.
-The following lemma fills this gap. \begin{lemma} Let $Z$ be a Noetherian algebraic space over a scheme $S$ and let $f\colon X\to Y$ and $f'\colon X\to Y'$ be morphisms of proper algebraic spaces over $Z$.
+The following lemma fills this gap, and is pivotal when working with non-Jacobson schemes and with algebraic spaces. \begin{lemma} Let $Z$ be a Noetherian algebraic space over a scheme $S$ and let $f\colon X\to Y$ and $f'\colon X\to Y'$ be morphisms of proper algebraic spaces over $Z$.
 Suppose that for every integral one-dimensional closed subspace $C \subseteq X$ such that $f(C)$ is a point, we have that $f'(C)$ is a point.
 Then, for every $y\in \lvert Y \rvert$ and every connected component $W$ of $f^{-1}(y)$, we have that $f'(W)$ is a point. \end{lemma} \begin{proof} We fix the following notation for the structure morphisms of $X$, $Y$, and $Y'$:

 Let $y \in \lvert Y \rvert$.
 It suffices to show that for each integral one-dimensional closed subspace $\Gamma$ of $f^{-1}(y)$, the image $f'(\Gamma)$ is a point.
 We may replace $X$ by the closure of $\Gamma$ equipped with the reduced induced structure, in which case $X$ is integral.
 After replacing $Y$, $Y'$, and $Z$ by the scheme-theoretic images of $X$, we may assume that $X$ maps surjectively onto $Y$, $Y'$, and $Z$, and that $Y$, $Y'$, and $Z$ are integral.
 In this case, we have $\pi^{-1}(\eta)=\Gamma$ where $\eta$ is the generic point of $Z$.
 Let $z\in \lvert Z \rvert$ be a closed point where the local ring of $Z$ at $z$ has minimal dimension $d$.
 We proceed by induction on $d$.
 If $d=0$ there is nothing to prove.
 If $d>0$, pick $\eta_1\in \lvert Z \rvert$ such that the local ring of $Z$ at $\eta_1$ is one-dimensional, $\eta_1\leadsto z$, and the dimension of $\overline{\{\eta_1\}}$ at $z$ is $< d$.
 By the inductive hypothesis, we see that the conclusion holds for the base change of $X$, $Y$, and $Y'$ to $\overline{\{\eta_1\}}$.
 The assumptions also hold for the base change of $X$, $Y$, and $Y'$ to an elementary \'etale neighborhood of $\eta_1$, and hence we may assume that $Z$ is an affine local scheme of dimension $1$.
 Since $f$ is surjective, we have $f(\Gamma)=h^{-1}(\eta)$, which means $h^{-1}(\eta)=\{y\}$ is (set-theoretically) a point.
 Thus $Y\to Z$ is generically finite, so $\dim(Y)\leq 1$.
 Since $Y$ is integral, the closed fiber $h^{-1}(z)$ must be finite.
 Now each integral one-dimensional closed subscheme $C \subseteq X$ such that $\pi(C)$ is a point is also such that $f(C)$ is a point, and hence $f'(C)$ is a point by assumption.
 Thus $f'(\pi^{-1}(z))$ is finite, and this set is just $h^{\prime-1}(z)$.
 Therefore $h'$ is finite and we see that